 Hence let us look at both categories of gaming.

 Graphics Card Requirements for Popular Online / Esports Titles

 The following are some of the prominent online/eSports titles.
-The thing about online games such MMOs, eSports titles is that since they are designed to be played by the masses, they have a low overall PC hardware requirements.
+The thing about online games such as MMOs and eSports titles is that since they are designed to be played by the masses, they have low overall PC hardware requirements.

 |Rocket League||GeForce GTX 760||GeForce GTX 1060|

 For Popular Online Games 2GB Graphics Card Should Suffice

 Most older 2GB graphics cards, such as the GTX 750Ti, are more than enough for popular online games.
 GTX 960 is overkill for playing popular online titles in Full HD and high graphics.

 AAA titles have a robust requirement.
 Since each new AAA title is designed to push the limits of the current-gen graphics, a 2GB graphics card would almost certainly not be sufficient for more recent AAA titles.

 Let us look at some of the AAA titles and their graphics requirements

 |Cyberpunk 2077||GeForce GTX 780 (3GB)||GeForce GTX 1660 Super (6GB)|